The syntax of SELECT is relatively complex. This section describes the syntax of SIMPLE SELECT.

 hierarchical_query_clause

-START WITH start_expression: optional.
-Specifies the root row of the hierarchical query.CONNECT BY: specifies how to determine the parent-child relationship.
-An equality expression is typically used, but other expressions are also supported.NOCYCLE: when this keyword is specified, the query will still return results even if there are cycles in the result set.
-You can use theCONNECT_BY_ISCYCLEvirtual column to identify where the cycles occur.
+START WITH start_expression: Optional.
+Specifies the root row in the hierarchical query.CONNECT BY: Specifies how to determine the parent-child relationships.
+Typically, an equality expression is used, but other expressions are also supported.NOCYCLE: When this keyword is specified, even if the query results contain cycles, they can still be returned.
+Cycles can be identified using theCONNECT_BY_ISCYCLEvirtual column.
 If this keyword is not specified, an error will be returned to the client.PRIOR child_expr = parent_expr | parent_expr = PRIOR child_expr:PRIORis a unary operator that indicates the column in the parameter comes from the parent row.
-It has the same precedence as the unary + and - operators.ORDER SIBLINGS BY: specifies the order of rows at the same level.
+It has the same precedence as the unary operators + and -.ORDER SIBLINGS BY: Specifies the order of rows at the same level.

 Notice

-- Queries that use
+- Subqueries that use the

-DISTINCTor aggregate functions cannot be used withFOR UPDATE. - Queries that include common table expressions (CTEs) cannot be used with
+DISTINCTkeyword or aggregate functions cannot be used withFOR UPDATE. - Queries that include common table expressions (CTEs) are not supported.
+In other words, a

-FOR UPDATE.
-This means that aSELECTquery with aWITH ...
+SELECTquery with aWITH ...
 AS ...clause cannot be used withFOR UPDATE.

 table_function

 file_path: specifies the path of the external table file.
-For more information, see the following:- For a local LOCATION, the format is
+For more information, see the following:- For a local location, the format is

-LOCATION = '{oss | s3}://$ACCESS_ID:$ACCESS_KEY@$HOST:s3_region/remote_file_path', where$ACCESS_ID,$ACCESS_KEY, and$HOSTare the access information required when accessing OSS and S3, and s3_region is the region information selected when using S3.
+LOCATION = '{oss | s3}://$ACCESS_ID:$ACCESS_KEY@$HOST:s3_region/remote_file_path', where$ACCESS_ID,$ACCESS_KEY, and$HOSTare the access information required to access OSS and S3, ands3_regionspecifies the region selected for S3.
 These sensitive access information are stored in the system tables of the database in an encrypted manner.

-- For a local LOCATION, the format is
+- For a local location, the format is

 For OceanBase Database V4.4.x, the